ScientificKnights/Array-Template/README.md

 ## Advanced 2.
 Numeric Array (generic inheritance)
 Put extra functions in derived class.
 ## Advanced 3.
 Point Array (concrete inheritance)
 Create a derived class of which the template argument is fixed to a specific type(Point).
+## Advanced 4.
+Stack Class (composition)
+Using another class as data member is called composition.
+In this case the Stack class uses internally an Array class.
+Forwarding functionality to another class is called delegation.
+Here the Stack class delegates the storage of elements to the Array class.
+## Advanced 5.
+Value Template Arguments
+Use int value as template variable.
+Note that now only stacks with the same size template argument can be copied/assigned.